 As the Minister is aware, the Environmental Protection Agency published its urban wastewater treatment report for 2018 earlier this week.
 As with its predecessor reports in 2017 and 2016, it makes for very depressing reading.
 While there has been a marginal level of improvement in both the number and volume of untreated wastewater that is going into our rivers, lakes and seas, progress is so slow that one can see the concern of the Environmental Protection Agency in the report escalating with each year.
 It is telling us that the number of priority areas where treatment is needed is now 120.
 Yes, it is down from 132, but is still very significant.
 It is telling us that improvements are needed at these 120 areas to eliminate raw sewage, prevent water pollution, protect freshwater pearl mussels, bathing water, shellfish waters, but crucially, to meet EU standards.

-More alarming, it is telling us that sewage for the equivalent to 77,000 people in 36 towns and villages is released into the environment every day without treatment.
+More alarming, it is telling us that sewage for the equivalent of 77,000 people in 36 towns and villages is released into the environment every day without treatment.
 In fact, half of this is from a very small number of larger wastewater treatment plants which are not currently receiving the level of attention that they require.
 The Environmental Protection Agency stresses that Irish Water is taking: " too long to complete some of the improvements necessary to protect the environment."
 Delays mean that 13 areas will continue releasing raw sewage after 2021, the date that has been agreed if I understand this correctly by Government with the European Commission to ensure both compliance with the urban wastewater directive but also to avoid very substantial fines for failure to address those issues.
 The Environmental Protection Agency is urging Irish Water - this is relevant to the Minister in his responsibility - first of all to target resources to resolve environmental issues at the 120 priority areas, which the EPA itself is indicating are at serious risk of falling foul of the urban waste water treatment directive, but crucially to increase the pace of upgrades of deficient wastewater treatment systems to prevent pollution, protect public health and avoid financial penalties.

 The Minister and myself have spoken about this at some length before.
 It is important to remind people that we have been subject to a very protracted enforcement proceeding from the European Commission dating back to 2013.
 The origin of that was very substantial cuts to capital funding in the upgrading of wastewater treatment plants in the three years leading up to that, namely, 2011, 2012, and 2013.
 While to date we have avoided significant fines from the European Commission, that is subject to us meeting the targets and the agreed upgrades that have been set out.